top of page

 Goals

-Maintain SEO dominance and not impact conversion and retention
+• Maintain SEO dominance with zero impact on conversion and retention metrics

-Tokenize colors and contribute components to StyleQ, our design system
+• Tokenize colors and contribute scalable components to StyleQ, our design system

 Impact

-I established a "skunk works" team isolated from daily product development distractions.
-This sheltered environment allowed us to focus exclusively on crafting a cohesive visual language that would elevate the overall product experience
+I secured CEO approval to establish an isolated "skunk works" team, protecting the project from daily product development distractions.
+This dedicated environment allowed us to focus exclusively on crafting a cohesive visual language without competing priorities derailing progress.

 Before